wtcoin/docs-1/source/includes/_objects.md

 }
 ```

-A HD Wallet contains addresses derived from a single seed.
+A HDWallet contains addresses derived from a single seed.
 Like normal wallets, it can be used interchangeably with all the [Address API](#address-api) endpoints.

 Attribute | Type | Description
 --------- | ---- | -----------